In recent years, China has taken a top spot in the global production of consumer products.

 You have to start somewhere, and with a little experience, your business can thrive.

-A big part of importing is making the right type of payment to your supplier.
+A big part of importing is when you need to send money to China for your supplier.

 Recently the Chinese government has allowed the Yuan, or RMB, to appreciate in value.